 Knowing how much bandwidth you need is very important because the last thing you want is to exceed your bandwidth limit which can cause a lot of problems.

-Luckily in this tutorial, we will see everything there is to know about bandwidth and how you can calculate the amount of bandwidth you need for your site, that way you’ll have the right answer for your question.
+Luckily in this tutorial, we will see everything there is to know about bandwidth and how you can calculate the amount of bandwidth you need for your site, that way you’ll have the right answer to your question.